BugHunter2k/grav-plugin-cclinker/README.md

     bin/gpm install cclinker

-This will install the `reCAPTCHA Contact` plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/recaptchacontact`.
+This will install the `cclinker` plugin into your `/user/plugins` directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/cclinker`.

 ### Manual Installation